ScribesZone/ScribesTools/docs/readthedocs/index.rst

+# coding=utf-8

+.. _`ReadTheDocs chapter`:

 ReadTheDocs
 ===========

 ReadTheDocs_ is a cloud service for publishing and hosting documentation using the Sphinx tool.
-The documentation your are reading is hosted on readthedocs.
+The documentation your are reading is hosted on readthedocs_.

 Features
 --------
 ReadTheDocs_ provide the following services:
-* hosts the documentation of projects
+* hosting of projects documentation
-* continuous sphinx generation connected to GitHubt
+* continuous Sphinx generation (connected to GitHub)
-* various versions of the documentation can be hosted and browsed
+* management of documentation versioning within the browser
 * support for downloading documentation in html, pdf, and e-pub formats
 * searchable documentation